16 Visualizing univariate distributions

 facet_wrap(~ Group)

-This makes for a more appropriate comparison.
+This makes for a more appropriate comparison between batches.

-16.3 Density plots
+16.2 Density plots

 One workaround to the histogram’s limitations is to compute density values on overlapping bins.
-For example, let’s take the first bin and have it count the number of values between 5 and 9 (exclusive), then divide that number by the total number of values times the bin width–this gives us two observations falling in the bin thus a density value of 2 / (10 * 4) = 0.05.
+For example, let’s take the first bin and have it count the number of values between 5 and 9 (exclusive) in a, then divide that number by the total number of values times the bin width–this gives us two observations falling in the bin and thus a density value of 2 / (10 * 4) = 0.05.
 The following plot shows the bin.
 An orange dot is also added to represent the bin’s midpoint.

 Next, we shift the bin over by one unit, then we calculate the density of observations in the same way it was computed for the first bin.
 The density value is plotted as an orange dot.
 Note how the bin overlaps partially with the first bin.